 Vegetables for Kids Tip #4: Don’t Give Up

 Kids can take a lot of exposures to try and like new vegetables, so keep the ones you really want them to eat in regular rotation (but change up how you serve them).
-For me, this means I usually serve carrots, broccoli, peas, and corn each week and then I bring in new items each week to keep things interesting.
+For me, this means I usually serve carrots, broccoli, peas, and corn each week and then I bring in new items each week (like beets, parsnips, tomatoes, and sweet potatoes) to keep things interesting.

 You can keep serving sizes small to ensure that the kids aren’t overwhelmed by what you’re offering and to reduce food waste.
 (Toddler serving sizes are likely smaller than you think!)

 I also advocate using veggies in recipes to add nutrition and flavor, but not solely relying on sneaking in vegetables.
 Because if you do that only, the kids won’t be able to identify veggies as they grow—or know which ones they like!

 Vegetables for Kids Tip #5: Eat Together!

 Kids learn the most from what they are exposed to at home, so keep showing them that you like to eat veggies–even if they aren’t eating the same exact ones all the time.
 Kids love to eat off of their parent’s plates, especially at restaurants, so use that to your advantage.